ethereum/guide/getting_started.md

 ## Your First Account

-This is your newly created default account (or 'identity'.
-I use the words interchangeably).
+This is your newly created default account (or 'identity', I use the words interchangeably).
 In my case, it was the account that begins with `XE712F44`.
 This is an *ICAP code*, similar to an IBAN code that you might have used when doing banking transfers.
 You and only you have the special *secret key* for this account.
 It's guarded by the password you just typed.
 Don't ever tell anyone your password or they'll be able to send ether from this account and use it for nefarious means.

 ```
 Transaction Signer: XE712F44QOZBKNLD20DLAEE8O2YJ7XRGP4 (be5af9b0-9917-b9bc-8f95-65cb9f042052 - 0093503f)